chetmac/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.20 =
+Changed batch size from 500 to 250 because of curl timeout when Airtable was slow Removed error condition where WP Error was accessed as array

 = 1.1.19 =
 Fixed strange error when using wp cli to update plugins